Fablehaven: Secrets of the Dragon Sanctuary: Plot summary

 The only unicorn horn in Fablehaven was the property of the centaurs, but they refuse to let the group borrow it.
 Seth hears Graulus (the demon) call for him.
-He sneaks out to see him and there he learns he is a Shadow Charmer, and that he is able to hide in dim light, communicate with dark creatures, see magically invisible objects, and is immune to magical fear.
-With these skills he successfully steals the unicorn horn from the centaurs.
+He sneaks out to see him and there he learns he is a Shadow Charmer, and that he is able to hide in dim light, communicate with dark creatures, see invisible objects, and is immune to magical fear.
+With these skills, he successfully steals the unicorn horn from the centaurs.
 With the horn, Kendra, Dougan, Trask, Mara, Gavin, Warren, and Tanu set off to the Dragon Sanctuary to recover the key.
 Seth is hiding in the magical knapsack.

-They arrive at the Sanctuary and meet the caretaker Agad, a dragon who became human in order to become a great wizard.
+They arrive at the Sanctuary and meet the caretaker Agad, a dragon who turned into a human in order to become a great wizard.
 He gives them directions to the Fairy Shrine in Thronis's (a sky Giant) domain.
-On the way they meet a dragon Nafia and Warren gets injured and must remain in the knapsack.
+Along the way, they meet a dragon named Nafia and Warren gets injured and must remain in the knapsack.
 When they arrive, Thronis captures everyone except Warren and Kendra.
-Kendra meets a fairy dragon named Raxtus who is very nice and agrees to help her get to the Fairy Shrine.
+Kendra meets a fairy dragon named Raxtus who is very nice and agrees to help her reach the Fairy Shrine.
 There, Kendra learns the way to the Dragon Temple.
 Raxtus agrees to take her there, but refuses to help further as it would be a betrayal to dragons.
 Meanwhile, Seth helps the group strike a deal with Thronis to obtain some items from the Temple in exchange for their freedom.

-The group meets back up at the entrance to the temple.
-They survive the Hydra, kill Grommus (the group is put to sleep but Vanessa takes over Tanu's body and slays the dragon) and Seth and Kendra team up to use the unicorn horn to kill Silleta the poison dragon.
+The group returns to the entrance to the temple.
+They survive the Hydra, kill Grommus (the group is put to sleep, but Vanessa takes over Tanu's body and slays the dragon) and Seth and Kendra team up to use the unicorn horn to dispatch Silleta the poison dragon.
 Mendigo is dissolved in the process.
 Gavin heads back to try to deal with the Hydra, while the remaining group gathers the items for Thronis and the key.

-When they leave the temple they are ambushed by two dragons.
+When they leave the temple, they are ambushed by two dragons.
 Tanu and Seth escape on Griffins to Thronis's tower.
 Gavin (who is Navarog, the Demon prince dragon) turns into a dragon, eats Dougan, and fights off the two dragons.
-Kendra escapes a cleft, and Gavin is forced to take human shape again to get to her.
+Kendra escapes a cleft, and Gavin is forced to take human shape again to reach her.
 He destroys the knapsack (trapping Warren inside) and takes the key and the unicorn horn.
 Raxtus, small and invisible as he is, sneaks up behind Gavin and eats him.

-The remaining group returns to Fablehaven with the key, and returns the horn to the centaurs, claiming they rescued it from the Society of the Evening Star.
+The remaining group returns to Fablehaven with the key, and gives the horn back to the centaurs, claiming they rescued it from the Society of the Evening Star.
 They begin to make plans to recover the next artifact.
 It is revealed that Kendra and Seth's parents have been kidnapped by the Society.